KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 ### Device Control

+When looking for Device Control detections, keep the following in mind:

-Device Control has six Action Types reported in DeviceEvents:
+Device Control has six `ActionType`s reported in `DeviceEvents`:

 |DeviceEvents ActionType|Description|
 |-|-|